bmartinowich/DSI-DC-2-stage/curriculum/Week-06/6.01 Intro to CARTS/readme.md

 ### Visual Example of a Decision Tree

-Let's build a sample tree for our evergreen prediction problem.
+Let's build a sample tree for our evergreen prediction problem from last week.
 Assume our features are:

 Whether the article contains a recipe
 The image ratio